ARI SHAPIRO, Host:

 JAROUDI: Yes, absolutely.

 AMOS: Booming for some, but Syria's education system doesn't teach the skills that young Syrians need to compete.

-Mr. NADR KABANNI (Syria Trust for Development): Everything from critical thinking to how to write a resume, how to present yourself, how to work as a team, how to deal with conflict - there's a need for these basic skills.
+NADR KABANNI: Everything from critical thinking to how to write a resume, how to present yourself, how to work as a team, how to deal with conflict - there's a need for these basic skills.